 Applying technology with speed can accelerate positive change

-Siemens was the first major industrial company to commit to becoming carbon neutral.
+In 2015, Siemens was the first major industrial company to commit to becoming carbon neutral.
+And now after achieving a 54% reduction in emissions, we are committed to Net Zero operations by 2030, in line with Science Based Targets.
 This decision was more than just demonstrating our dedication to corporate responsibility.
 It allowed us to demonstrate what’s already possible utilizing today’s technologies when it comes to addressing climate change.
 The technology needed to rapidly reduce carbon emissions is already in the marketplace.
 With a strong focus on industry, infrastructure and transport, we help create agile factories, intelligent and efficient buildings, and more sustainable transport systems.
 This is how Siemens supports its customers to increase their competitiveness and - at the same time - sets the course for a successful energy transition in the areas of industry, transportation and buildings.
 We also believe that by rejoining the Paris Climate Agreement, the U.S. will accelerate an ongoing energy transition as we invest in sustainable technologies.

 Blue Lake Rancheria: Microgrids contain all the elements of complex energy systems.
 They maintain the balance between generation and consumption, and they can operate on grid or in island mode.
 The Blue Lake Rancheria microgrid provides life, health and safety-level power reliability while reducing costs and carbon emissions.

 Buildings account for nearly 40 percent of energy-related CO2 emissions annually.
 That’s a major climate impact that can be controlled right now.
 Utilizing Siemens technologies, buildings can be smart, safe, and carbon neutral and capable of capitalizing on data to meet sustainability and efficiency targets.